 During the 1930s, Polish riot police were equipped with protective body armor, helmets, and shields.
 Although this equipment was bulky and impeded their agility, it was helpful against hard impacts from flying objects.
 And given polycarbonate had not been conceived, holding up a protective shield reduced the officer’s visibility.
 However, numerous other 20th Century technological advancements delivered improved crowd control innovation.

 The advent of tear gas, rubber bullets, pepper spray, water cannons, and tasers, among others, provided enough non-lethal deterrents to remove traditional firearms from critical crowd control situations.
 This type of riot gear delivered potentially life-saving benefits when disgruntled citizens made the turn to an angry, violent mob.
 Although clashes between law enforcement and protesters appear unsettling in the media, everyday people may want to consider that police officers are using the best non-lethal equipment and strategies available.

-Today’s Riot Control Gear Solutions
+Today’s Riot Control Gear safety Equipment and Solutions

 While tremendous advancements have been made in terms of developing non-lethal crowd control technologies, police safety equipment appears to have taken a backseat.
 Many law enforcement agencies and local police forces wear a riot suit that bears a striking resemblance to those used nearly a century ago.
 A bulky, unwieldy riot suit reduces the agility of front-line officers.
 And many more agencies are not equipped with anything at all to protect themselves when in a violent crowd control event, besides their normal work uniform.
 Everyday citizens should consider that an unacceptable risk for the men and women who keep us safe.